-Project sponsors or Senior Executives are the champions of the project.
+Project sponsors or senior executives are the champions of the project.
 Part of their role is to provide the required support to the project manager and the project team throughout the lifecycle of the project.
-Absence, disinterest, not providing input when risks or issues require executive direction, are all signs that the project may need to go back to the drawing board before it heads for failure.
-Ongoing sponsor and executive buy-in, from initiation to completion, is vital to a projects success.
+Absence, disinterest and not providing input when risks or issues require executive direction, are all signs that the project may need to go back to the drawing board before it heads for failure.
+Ongoing sponsor and executive buy-in, from initiation to completion, is vital to a project’s success.